Alex Graman: Seibu Lions / Saitama Seibu Lions

 Graman came into his own as a closer, finishing with a 3–3 record, 31 saves, and a 1.42 ERA.
 He helped the Lions win the Pacific League championship and the Climax Series before saving Games 1 and 7 of the Japan Series as Seibu beat the Yomiuri Giants 4 games to 3.
 Graman tossed the final two innings of Game 7, allowing no hits or walks while striking out two.
 He finished the postseason by allowing two earned runs in five innings, but did not allow a run in three Japan Series frames.

 Opening day 2009 found Alex with the defending champions, the Saitama Seibu Lions for his fourth season in the Japanese Pacific League.

 Graman's development as a pitcher while in Japan, led many in baseball to believe he would return to the Major Leagues as a set-up man or long reliever.

-Korea

-On January 16, 2012, Graman signed a contract with a bonus of $50,000 with Kia Tigers of the Korea Baseball Organization.
+On January 16, 2012, Graman signed a contract with a bonus of $50,000 with Kia Tigers of the KBO League.
 However, he failed the medical test and the pitching workout.
-Tigers decided not to sign Graman on February 5, 2012.
+Tigers decided not to sign Graman on February 5.